albertojuanL/kafkajs-buffer/README.md

 producerBuffer.startAutoPolling(100);
 ```

-Don't forget stop the autopolling before your program execution ends.
+Don't forget to stop the autopolling before your program execution ends.

 ```typescript
 producerBuffer.stopAutoPolling();
 ```

 To receive the response when the messages are published to kafka, use the callback functions 'onBatchDelivered' and/or 'onMessageDelivered'.
-You can received handle the responses by message or by batch.
+You can handle the responses by message or by batch.

 ```typescript
 // This function is called everytime a message is successfully sent to Kafka